diagrams/diagrams-doc/doc/manual.rst

 be found in the `core library reference`_).
-The `Transformation` type is defined in `Diagrams.Core.Transform`:mod:, from the `diagrams-core`:pkg: package.  `Transformation` is parameterized by the vector space over which it acts; recall that `T2` is provided as a synonym for `Transformation V2 Double`.
+The `Transformation` type is defined in `Diagrams.Core.Transform`:mod:, from the `diagrams-core`:pkg: package.  `Transformation` is parameterized by the vector space over which it acts; recall that `T2 n` is provided as a synonym for `Transformation V2 n`.

 .. _`core library reference`: core.html